 September 11-18 Shannon – Westport

 We will be met at Ireland’s Shannon International Airport and driven north to Westport, on the shores of Clew Bay.
-Settle into your home base, having dinner at the house,
+Settle into our home base at the Westport Coast Hotel, having dinner here,

 Each day you will visit typical areas from Westport.
 It is not possible to see everything in this region during your visit, so you will visit key areas.
 Our guides will plan each day considering the interests of the group and special events taking place during your time in Ireland.
 Staying in the Town of Westport also offers the opportunity to immerse yourself in town life.
 You can also take an optional trip to Clare Island, photographing sea birds nestled on the Cliffs of Clare.
 We often start each trip with a visit to Ballintubber Abbey, or Baile Tobair Padraig, in Irish.
 It is one of the oldest Abbeys in Ireland dating back to the twelfth century, named for the natural spring nearby, where St. Patrick baptized his first Irish converts.
 We will be able to photograph inside the abbey as well as outside along the cloister walk.
 While details and patterns abound, we will not overlook the larger views at this lovely location.

 The City of Westport and the Village of Newport, both capture the flavor of true Irish towns colorful doorways, charming architectural details, and lovely Irish faces.
 We will drive to Murrisk Abbey, at the foot of Ireland’s Holy Mountain, Croagh Patrick.
 Later in the day we will be at the ocean on the west coast of Mayo at a remote rocky shore called Barnabawn Point.